JoshAshby/Fla.gr/README.md

   pip install -r requirements.txt
   make flagr

+After this you'll have to setup your static folder so the content in `interface/resources/` is available at `/static` on your web server.
 It's recommend by Me to run fla.gr in a Python virtualenv just to be safe and to make sure everything runs smoothly even if you have a more up to date system than I do.